Soybean

 North China, Japan

-As an extremely heat-loving specimen among the legumes, soybeans attach importance to a location in warm locations.
-It does not cope well with harsh sites and late frosts.
-It quickly suffers frost damage if sown there too early.
+As an extremely thermophilic legume, soybeans prefer to grow in warm locations.
+It does not cope well with harsh locations and late frosts.
+It quickly suffers frost damage if it is sown too early.
 Locations in a sunny to semi-shady position are well suited.
-The soybean needs a slightly warm subsoil to thrive.
+The soybean needs a soil that warms up easily in order to thrive.
 It should be moderately heavy and its structure should prevent waterlogging.
-Furthermore, a slightly acidic to neutral, calcareous soil is recommended.
+A slightly acidic to neutral, calcareous soil is also recommended

 Beetroot